sean-njela/argocd-demo/README.md

 ## NOTES
 - The `1-application.yaml` file is the same as the `0-application.yaml` it is the file we used initially before we added the app of apps pattern, tf and helm
 - We number the files because we will be adding more and more files in the future
+- With TF we can customise the values of the helm chart on creation.
+To check which values we can edit, use helm show e.g `helm show values argocd/argocd-image-updater > image-updater-values.yaml` to check the values.
+Then specify in a values.yaml in the values folder the values you want to override.

 ## Documentation